Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 SMART can be purchased on a number of well-known cryptocurrency exchanges, such as:

 Want to buy SmartCash?
 You’ll need to follow these three steps:

 Step 1.
 Create an account on a cryptocurrency exchange that allows you to trade SMART

 If you want to buy SMART, you’ll need to create an account with an exchange that offers SMART in one or more currency pairings.
-You’ll need to supply an email address and create a password to register for an account, while you may also need to provide additional contact information and proof of ID to comply with Know Your Customer (KYC) laws before you can start trading.
-It’s also a good idea to activate two-factor authorisation, as this provides an extra layer of security for the funds you hold in your account.
+You’ll need to supply an email address and create a password to register for an account, while you may also need to provide additional contact information and proof of ID before you can start trading.
+It’s also a good idea to activate two-factor authorization, as this provides an extra layer of security for the funds you hold in your account.

 Step 2.
 Deposit funds into your account

 Many cryptocurrency exchanges only allow trading between cryptocurrencies, which means you often can’t exchange your fiat currency (such as PHP) for the crypto you want.
 With this in mind, you’ll generally need to own or buy a popular currency, such as bitcoin (BTC), first.

 The process for depositing funds differs between exchanges, but as a general rule you’ll simply need to login to your account, look for the “Deposit” link and enter the deposit amount in your chosen currency, or in the case of cryptocurrency deposits, generate a wallet address and transfer a compatible crypto to the exchange.

 Step 3.
 Buy SMART

 The final step is to trade your chosen currency, such as BTC, for SMART on the exchange.
 This process once again varies slightly between exchanges, but you’ll typically need to search for your chosen currency pair, for example, SMART/BTC, and then review the current price.
 You can then enter the amount of SMART you wish to buy, or the amount of BTC you wish to spend, and review and confirm the details of your transaction.